 What that looks like

 In practice, the way data and human creativity collide is through the proliferation of quiz templates.
-These are written by the best writers in the world, so people get the benefits of human creativity cross-checked with the data Interact has compiled from more than 50,000,000 leads generated through our platform.
+The best writers in the world write these, so people get the benefits of human creativity cross-checked with the data Interact has compiled from more than 50,000,000 leads generated through our platform.

 The major change is in the time it takes to build and launch a quiz.
 Modern marketers want fast-launch quizzes, something they can have up and running in hours, not days or weeks.

-However, creating a quiz from a blank page can take about 90 days, considering all the resources that need to be gathered.
+However, creating a quiz from a blank page can take about 90 days, considering all the resources that need to come together.
 But with a quiz template, people can launch a quiz on their site in four to six hours.

 Interact is leading the wave for a second time, having created more than 800 quiz templates so far, with hundreds more releasing each quarter.